Florida State University College of Law Career Services

 • Information about the law school from whom you are requesting reciprocity:

 • The name of the Law School.
-No more than 2 law schools may be requested at one time and only 2 reciprocity requests will be processed per semester.
+No more than two law schools may be requested at one time, and only two reciprocity requests will be processed per semester.

-Law schools seeking reciprocity on behalf of their students or alumni:
+Law schools seeking reciprocity on behalf of their students or RECENT GRADUATES:

-1. Services are available to requestors of law schools that allow Florida State College of Law graduates or students to use their services.
+1. Services are available to requestors of law schools that allow Florida State Law graduates or students to use their services.

 2. Requests must be made in writing by a career services administrator.
 These requests should be emailed to Dean Debra Henley and must contain:

-• Student/alumni expected year of law school graduation
+• Student/ alumni expected year of law school graduation or date of graduation

 4. Requestors may view job posts on Symplicity.
 No counseling services or document review is provided.
 Requestors may not participate in on-campus or off-campus interviews, or attend any event hosted by Career Services.

-5. Because few job opportunities are posted in Symplicity for attorneys or individuals who have been out of law school and practicing for several years, reciprocity will only be granted to students currently enrolled in law school, or to law school graduates within one year of graduation from law school.
+5. Reciprocity will only be granted to students currently enrolled in law school, or to law school graduates within one year of graduation from law school.

 Debra Henley, Associate Dean for Career Services and Professional Service